 You can also use any slim metal tube such as a pen casing or metal drinking straw to form an external antenna.
 Tape one end near the top of your cell phone so that the tube extends upward from the phone.
 Plug your cell phone into the USB charger and wrap the cord around the metal tube.
 Clip the end with a metal spring clamp.
 You should see an increase of one or two bars in signal strength.

-2 – Next you will need the coax cable.
+Next, you will need the coax cable.
 Remove 20cm of the insulation and woven metal shield to expose the bare wire.
 Save the metal shield.
 Wrap the end of the exposed wire just above the intact section of cable around a pencil for five full rounds to create a coil.
-Insert the other end into the open end of the connector block and tighten in place.
+Insert the other end into the open end of the connector block and tighten it in place.
 Twist the reserved metal coil tightly to form another wire.
 Insert one end into one port on the connector block.
-Insert the other end into other port.
+Insert the other end into another port.

-3 – Repeat the entire process to complete a second unit, using the other end of the coax cable to connect the two units.
-This time wrap bare wire around the pencil for seven full rounds.
-You should have two square wire units with connector blocks and coils in the center and connected with coax cable.
+Repeat the entire process to complete a second unit, using the other end of the coax cable to connect the two units.
+This time wrap the bare wire around the pencil for seven full rounds.
+You should have two square wire units with connector blocks and coils in the center and connected with a coax cable.
 You now have a finished LauC2 antenna.

 It is important to keep your phone charged as fully as possible, since a weak battery may not pick up the cell signals as easily.
 Also, when using a signal booster, either a commercial or homemade cell phone signal booster, battery power is more quickly drained.
 If, after you have completed your DIY cell phone signal booster, you still don’t see enough of a boost, go to higher ground or to a clearing, or even near an intersection, where trees and buildings will not dampen the signal.

 Not all of these methods will work with all cell phones.
 Perform these alterations at your own risk.
 Potential damage to your cell phone could occur, or you could void your warranty due to modification of your device.
-It is not recommended you attempt any method that requires inserting anything into your phone unless it is an emergency situation.
+Therefore, it is not recommended you attempt any method that requires inserting anything into your phone unless it is an emergency.